-2.01 Each local authority has a responsibility to publish an annual performance plan.
-The purpose of performance plans is to explain overall priorities and objectives, current performance, and proposals for further improvement.
+2.01 Each local authority has a statutory responsibility to publish an annual various performance plans, including crime reduction strategies, community care plans, etc. The purpose of performance plans is to explain overall priorities and objectives, current performance, and proposals for further improvement.

-2.02 The key controls for performance plans are:

-- a) to ensure that theplan is produced and that they are consistent - b) to ensure that all performance information is accurate, complete and up to date - c) to provide improvement targets which are meaningful, realistic and challenging.
+- 2.02 The key controls for performance plans are: - a) to ensure that theall relevant plans isare produced and that they are consistent - b) to produce plans in accordance with statutory requirements - c) to meet the timetables set - db) to ensure that all performance information is accurate, complete and up to date - e)c) to provide improvement targets which are meaningful, realistic and challenging.

-- 2.03 To advise and supply the financial information that needs to be included in the performance plan. - 2.04 To contribute to the development of corporate and service targets and objectives and performance information. - 2.05 To ensure that systems are in place to measure activity and collect accurate information for use as performance indicators. - 2.06 To ensure that performance information is monitored sufficiently frequently to allow corrective action to be taken if targets are not likely to be met.
+- 2.03 To advise and supply the financial information that needs to be included in the performance plans in accordance with statutory requirements and agreed timetables. - 2.04 To contribute to the development of corporate and service targets and objectives and performance information. - 2.05 To ensure that systems are in place to measure activity and collect accurate information for use as performance indicators. - 2.06 To ensure that performance information is monitored sufficiently frequently to allow corrective action to be taken if targets are not likely to be met.

-- 2.07 To contribute to the development of the performance plan. - 2.08 To contribute to the development of corporate and service targets and objectives and performance information.
+- 2.07 To contribute to the development of the -performance plans. in line with statutory requirements. - 2.08 To contribute to the development of corporate and service targets and objectives and performance information.